mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 ```

 Join event with page-view streams by selected previously `PvKey`,
-left join is used because we are interested also in events without matched page view.
+left join is used because we're interested also in events without matched page view.
 Every incoming event is enriched by matched page view into `EvPv` structure.

 The join window duration is set to a reasonable 10 minutes.
 It means that Kafka Streams will look for messages in "event" and "page view" sides of the join
 10 minutes in the past and 10 minutes in the future (using event time, not wall-clock time).
-Because we are not interested in late events out of the defined window,
+Because we aren't interested in late events out of the defined window,
 the retention is 2 times longer than the window, to hold events from the past and the future.
 If you are interested why 1 milliseconds needs to be added to the retention,
 please ask Kafka Streams authors, not me ;)